botsocket/bornite/Documentation.md

     -  `method`: The request method to use.
 Case-insensitive.
     -  `baseUrl`: Base URL that is resolved with `url` to form a full URL.
 Most useful when used with [`custom()`](#customoptions).
     -  `headers`: A hash of case-insensitive header names and their values. `Content-Length`, `Content-Type` and `Accept-Encoding` are set by default if possible.
     -  `payload`: The request payload.
-Can be a string, a buffer, a stream or a serializable object.
+Can be a string, a buffer, a stream, `URLSearchParams` or a serializable object.
 If `method` is `GET` or `HEAD`, this key is forbidden.
     -  `agent`: The HTTP Agent passed directly to `Http.request()`.
     -  `redirects`: The number of redirects to follow.
 Set to `0` or `false` to disable redirection.
 Set to `Infinity` to follow all possible redirects.
 Defaults to `0`.
     -   `redirectMethod`: The method to change to when performing `301` and `302` redirects.
 Note that `payload` is not forwarded if set to `GET` or `HEAD`.
 Defaults to using `method`.